lyntaxqq/Nexusify/README.md

 <p align="center">Nexusify is a Magisk Module for making Samsung Galaxy better.</p>

 # ℹ️ What is Nexusify?
 Nexusify is a Magisk Module.
-Created by lyntaxxq on 27/11/2025.

 It removes all useless Samsung apps that runs on background and eats your RAM or even CPU.